Chakra Gods and Goddesses

 Shakti: Third Eye Chakra Goddess

 The third eye chakra is symbolized by a central circle and a right and left lotus petal.
 The two petals of the 3rd eye symbol represent the ida and pingala (mystical spiritual channels).
 The petals also represent Shiva (a masculine deity) and Shakti (feminine form of God) on the left and right, respectively.
 In addition, the ida and pingala are sometimes viewed as the unconscious and conscious minds.
-Finally, the two petals also represent the pineal and pituitary glands.
+Finally, the two petals represent the pineal and pituitary glands.

 Shakti is the unformed energy of the universe much like the kundalini in the root chakra.
 However, the Goddess Shakti is uncontained and unbound where the Goddess Kundalini remains coiled at the base of the spine until awakened.
 It is Shiva or the masculine energy which provides a container or sets parameters for the expression of the Shakti energy.
 This is why the Goddess Shakti must be balanced by the intensity of Shiva.